 At a time when women going out of their houses was not the order of the day, my father chose to marry a girl who was independent and had a career of her own.
 At a time when guys always preferred fair complexioned and fragile girls as their spouse, my father chose to marry a dusky beauty who has a mind of her own.
 These actions speak a lot about my father and his conviction and respect for women.
 He always considers a woman as equal to a man, if not better than them.
 He was instrumental in making my past years a fun experience with a plethora of nostalgia attached to them to cherish forever.
 He helped me grow as a ‘human-being’ and not just as a mere ‘girl’.
 To me he is the ‘coolest’ person on the Earth and will always remain so.

 I also consider my father as a paragon of justice and a brutally honest person.
 He had opened a new wide world in front of me in the forms of culture and politics.
-The concepts of human rights, feminism in its purest form and the contributions of art and literature to the society were some of the topics of discussion within the family which has made me more aware of various issues without being judgmental.
+We discussed about the contributions of art, literature, the importance of human rights, feminism for the advancement of the society.
+He always taught me to be open to different views without being judgmental.
 He is someone who does not take any decision in haste and never ever demeans anyone.
 It is from him and also my mother that I have learned to call a spade a spade and never to run away from helping others.

 My father and brothers took the initiative in making me strong, both physically and mentally during my growing up years.
-It was like preparing me for any hurdles which might hinder my smooth running.
+It was like preparing me, slowly but steadily, for any hurdles which I might face in the future.
 They have always taught me that nobody will be there to help me forever.
 It is ME who has to garner the courage and gather the spirit to ward off the evils coming across my way.
-Proper education and participation in co-curricular activities was seen as something which will enhance me as a person, rather than making me a topper in everything.
+Rather than becoming a topper, they stressed on proper education and participation in co-curricular activities.